 3. Your readers will love the result.
 Whether you’re self-publishing or seeking a traditional publisher, after working with me you’re going to have a book you’re proud of and that intrigues, entices, and moves your readers.

-My prices are structured around the two major lengths for poetry collections: chapbooks (which are usually around 30 pages or less) and full length poetry collections (which are usually about 60 pages).
+My prices are structured around the three major lengths for poetry collections: chapbooks (which are usually around 30 pages or less), full length poetry collections (which are usually about 50 – 60 pages), and I added another category for longer works (up to 80 pages).

 What does “editing of individual poems” mean?